 If you want to appoint an Enduring Guardian, you should seek legal advice in completing a form of appointment.
 You can appoint more than one Enduring Guardian and appoint them with different functions.

 The person(s) you appoint as your Enduring Guardian(s) must sign the form to show that they understand their obligations and have agreed to be your guardian.
-All signatures on the form must be witnessed by an eligible witness.
+An eligible witness must witness all signatures on the form.
 An eligible witness is a legal practitioner, Registrar of the Local Court, or approved officer from NSW Trustee & Guardian.

 Where should I keep my Enduring Guardianship?

-Ensure that your Enduring Guardian has in his or her possession a certified copy of your form of appointment in case an emergency or the need arises.
+Ensure that your Enduring Guardian has in their possession a certified copy of your form of appointment in case an emergency or the need arises.

 Can I change or revoke (cancel) my Enduring Guardian?